• Skip to primary navigation

 Jars in canner, ready to process.

 There should be about one inch of water over the tops of the jars.
 Return canner to HIGH heat, cover, and bring to a simmer, processing for 20 minutes.
-(Start time only when water reaches a simmer again; 180° - 185°F [82° - 85°C].)
+(Start time only when water reaches a simmer again; 180° - 185°F (82° - 85°C).)

 Water-bath canner filled with mason jars and ready to process.

+After processing, wait 5 minutes before removing the jars from the canner.
 Place hot pickles jars on a cloth on the counter.
 Allow them to rest until completely cooled before storing.

 What's the difference between pickling salt and table salt?